geneontology/protege-tutorial/transport_property_chain_excercise/README.md

   * make a git branch of go-ontology
   * open go-edit.obo
   * Add a general class for 'ion import into mitochondrion' with a Equivalent Class (necessary and sufficient) definition.
-  * Add class for copper ion import with a Equivalent Class (necessary and sufficient) definition.
+  * Add class for 'copper ion import into mitochondrial matrix' with a Equivalent Class (necessary and sufficient) definition.
   * Run the reasoner.
 Do you understand the inferred classifications?

 Discussion: